-To fund these costs, the Trust retained 6% (2020 4.5%) of each academy's School Budget Share from the ESFA General Annual Grant funding and 6% (2020 4.5%) of formula funding for post 16.
+To fund these costs, the Trust retained 3.5% (2021 6%) of each academy's School Budget Share from the ESFA General Annual Grant funding and 3.5% (2021 6%) of formula funding for post 16.
+In addition to the flat percentage, the costs of central functions were recharged to the constituent schools based on total pupil numbers and the funding they attracted.